Backup – your digital lifeline

 How do you make a backup?

-You don't need to be technical to back up.
-There are several ways – the most important is to choose one that fits you and your habits.
+You don't need to be technical to make backups.
+There are several options – the important thing is choosing one that suits you and your habits.

-Another option is using an external hard drive.
+Another option is to use an external hard drive.
 You connect it to your computer and copy your files over.
-It requires a bit more manual work, but you have full control over your data – and no dependence on the internet.
+It takes a bit more manual work, but you have full control over your data – and no dependence on the internet.

 But what is the most secure backup?

-That’s the one that is completely disconnected from the internet and can’t be reached by hackers – also called an "offline" or "air‑gapped" backup.
+It's the one completely disconnected from the internet and inaccessible to hackers – also called an offline or air-gapped backup.

 That means: